giggsey/libphonenumber-for-php/README.md

 You can also use any other [PSR-0](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md) compliant autoloader.

+If you do not use composer, ensure that you also load any dependencies that this project has, such as [giggsey/locale](https://github.com/giggsey/Locale).

 ## Versioning

 This library will try to follow the same version numbers as Google.
 There could be additional releases where needed to fix critical issues that can not wait until the next release from Google.